davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.hashmap/index.md

 Here are some properties you should keep in mind while programming:

-   - **Hash Map Structure** There are two basic hashmap implementations: open-addressing vs. chaining.
+   - **HashMap Structure** There are two basic hashmap implementations: open-addressing vs. chaining.
 You will consider the chaining approach for this assignment.
 In this approach (which is pictured above), you will allocate a fixed array (`table`) of pointers to a list of key-value entries.
 The size of this array (i.e., the maximum number of lists you can have) is given as the `capacity` of your hashmap.
 The `size` refers to the number of entries stored in the map.

       ```c
       // A hashmap contains an array of pointers to entries,